muratk5n/thirdwave/en/tweets/2016/week16.md

 ---

-Ernie Chan

-There was an article in the New York Times a short while ago about a new hedge fund launched by Mr. Ray Kurzweil, a poineer in the field of artificial intelligence.
+Ernie Chan: "There was an article in the New York Times a short while ago about a new hedge fund launched by Mr. Ray Kurzweil, a poineer in the field of artificial intelligence.
 (Thanks to my fellow blogger Yaser Anwar who pointed it out to me.)
 The stock picking decisions in this fund are supposed to be made by machines that "... can observe billions of market transactions to see patterns we could never see".
 While I am certainly a believer in algorithmic trading, I have become a skeptic when it comes to trading based on "aritificial intelligence".

 At the risk of over-simplification, we can characterize artificial intelligence as trying to fit past data points into a function with